Board Recruitment Process

 Having an organized board recruitment process in place not only makes it possible to fill vacancies on a board in an effective and speedy manner, but it creates a foundation for building a skillful and diverse board.
 It allows the organization to cultivate potential candidates and to prepare them to join the board when the time is right.

 To achieve the best results, define your goals first.
 Start by analyzing the present composition of your board.
 A board profile can help you determine the specific skills and qualities that would benefit your board.
 Do you need to find more people who are particularly well connected with your constituents?
 Is your board diverse enough to enable you to benefit from different points of view?
 Do you need extra fundraising capacity?
-BoardSource has an extensive sample matrix tool in its publication The Board Building Cycle: Nine Steps to Finding, Recruiting, and Engaging Nonprofit Board Members.
+BoardSource has an extensive sample matrix tool to help you evaluate your current board composition and plan for recruitment efforts.

 Your search for board members should be ongoing.
 The governance committee is essential for board member recruitment as it focuses on the search process on a regular basis.
 Normally the board chair appoints members to this committee who know the organization thoroughly, have extensive contacts in the community, and are fair judges of candidates.
 One of the committee’s tasks is to find the best candidates, convince them of the benefits of board service, present the candidates to the full board, and after the final nomination, make sure the new board members are well equipped to do the best possible job.